-The General Meetings of Shareholders may be ordinary or extraordinary.
+The Shareholders' Meetings may be ordinary or extraordinary.
 At each Meeting each one of the shareholders has the right to grant one vote for each share.
 Shareholders may vote through power forms drawn up by the Issuer and make it available to them in terms of the provisions of Article 49 of the LMV.